 - adjusting the dosage of diuretics

-- medications for symptoms such as headache, nausea, and seizures
+- medications for symptoms such as headaches, nausea, and seizures

 - treating underlying conditions

 During a typical day, women should aim to drink 2.2 liters of fluids per day.
 Men should aim for 3 liters.
-When you are adequately hydrated, your urine will be pale yellow and you will not feel thirsty.
+When you’re adequately hydrated, your urine will be pale yellow or clear and you won’t feel thirsty.

-It is important to increase your fluid intake:
+It’s important to increase your fluid intake if: